nofelmahmood/BFDirectoryEnumerator/README.md

 Its a NSOperation Subclass.
 You can add it to a NSOperationQueue or just call start on an instance of its object.

 ####Add It
-Add these two files in your project.
+Add these two files to your project.
 #####BFDirectoryEnumerator.h
 #####BFDirectoryEnumerator.h